-- Courses Designed for DMin students.
-The courses listed below will be designed for DMins, offered only in hybrid format with an on campus intensive and distance interaction before and after the intensive.
-Most of these courses will also be open to interested pastors with MDivs and to MDiv students who have taken the necessary prerequisites. - Theological Improv (Semester 1): How do we share Christianity's good news in intelligible and attractive ways in rapidly changing cultural contexts?
-This course considers a variety of rhetorical styles, strategies of communication, and conceptual frameworks to enhance one's ability to think theologically "on one's feet."
-Conversation between inherited Christian formulations and contemporary sensibilities and questions facilitates engagement with those who have never been churched. - Living and Dying Well (Semester 1): As many are living longer than previous generations, this course examines sociological dimensions of being elderly, the ongoing and distinctive gifts of elders, and the creating and maintaining of inter- generational communities.
-It further addresses the distinctive pastoral needs of these populations and theological - frameworks guiding such issues as the spiritual care of persons across the spectrum of dementia; supporting those moving into institutional living; collaboration with community services, medical personnel, and chaplains; faith-based end of life decision making; issues of forgiveness at the end of life; curative and palliative care and hospice; pastoral presence during life- threatening illness, dying, at the time of death, and in bereavement; and theological reflection on death. - What Happens When All Are Welcome?
-(Semester 2): Many communities say that all are welcome but genuine openness to the needs of everyone requires keen attentiveness on the part of leaders and community members.
-This course will explore what it means to be responsive to race/ethnicity, socioeconomic location, gender, sexual orientation, ability, theology, vocation and other forms of diversity as we foster community. - Sustaining a Spiritual Life in the 21st Century (Semester 2): Do you find it difficult to grow spiritually?
+Courses Designed for DMin students.
+The courses such as those listed below will be designed for DMins, only in hybrid format with an on campus intensive and distance interaction before and after the intensive.
+Most of these courses will also be open to interested pastors with MDivs and to MDiv students who have taken the necessary prerequisites.

+- Theological Improvisation: This course will investigate how to share Christianity's good news in intelligible and attractive ways in rapidly changing cultural contexts.
+The course considers a variety of rhetorical styles, strategies of communication, and conceptual frameworks to enhance one's ability to think spontaneously in innovative and creative ways in addressing church issues such as church meetings, Bible study, and church conflict.
+Students learn practical exercises both verbally and non-verbally to think theologically "on one's feet." - What Happens When All Are Welcome?
+Many communities say that all are welcome but genuine openness to the needs of everyone requires keen attentiveness on the part of leaders and community members.
+This course will explore what it means to be responsive to race/ethnicity, socioeconomic location, gender, sexual orientation, ability, theology, vocation and other forms of diversity as we foster community. - Sustaining a Spiritual Life in the 21st Century: Do you find it difficult to grow spiritually?
 Understanding what is happening to us spiritually takes patience, discipline, self-awareness, and grace.
 There are no shortcuts.
-God invites us to draw closer in a variety of ways, even in times of spiritual fatigue, confusion, temptation, and overstimulation.
-This class will explore these challenges and ways in which historical and contemporary writers on the spiritual life have responded to them. - Where Theology and Strategic Planning Meet (Semester 1, to be offered starting in 2017): The Bible has a lot to say about money and your budget says a lot about your faith.
+God invites us to draw closer in a variety of ways, even in times of spiritual fatigue, confusion, temptation, and over- stimulation.
+This class will explore these challenges and ways in which historical and contemporary writers on the spiritual life have responded to them. - Where Theology and Strategic Planning Meet: The Bible has a lot to say about money and your budget says a lot about your faith.
 Is your money going where your perceived mission says it should?
-This course seeks to cultivate theologically-inspired financial practices for congregations and non-profit institutions to enable medium- and long-term focus on goals beyond what is financially urgent.
-It will increase students' familiarity and comfort levels with financial planning, reading financial documents, fundraising, and grant-writing. - Forming Faith in an Internet World (Semester 1, to be offered starting in 2017 or 2018): How does religious education capitalize on the ways people learn to live, think and believe in the contemporary world?
-This course seeks to cultivate innovative educational practices that engage such modes as social networking, texting, blogging and playing online games, as well as the insights of cultural critics, social and natural sciences, and artistic creativity. - Additional Elective Opportunities - DMin students may take many of the seminary's masters-level electives with additional work to be negotiated with the professor. - Directed Study: Up to six (6) credits of elective courses may be taken as Directed Study.
-The procedures outlined in Section 5 should be followed when requesting a Directed Study.
-To request a Directed Study, the student must: - Clearly identify the topic and submit a proposal for directed study - Submit a draft proposal to the requested professor well in advance of the term in which it is requested.
-Submission of a proposal does not guarantee approval of the proposal.
+This course seeks to cultivate theologically inspired financial practices for congregations and non-profit institutions to enable medium- and long-term focus on goals beyond what is financially urgent.
+It will increase students' familiarity and comfort levels with financial planning, reading financial documents, fundraising, and grant-writing. - Forming Faith in a Digital World: How does religious education capitalize on the ways people learn to live, think and believe in the contemporary world?
+This course seeks to cultivate innovative educational practices that engage such modes as social networking, texting, blogging and playing online games, as well as the insights of cultural critics, social and natural sciences, and artistic creativity. - Social Justice in Faith Communities: This course will examine social justice in the context of the faith community.
+Students will examine how we as Christians can engage in the current dialogues and activism around social justice and the progressive movements that have erupted after the death of George Floyd.
+The class will explore themes such as the (mis)appropriation of Biblical texts from a historical perspective, the historical role of the Black Church in America in the pursuit of civil rights, and the role of the church and Christians in the 21st Century pursuit of social justice.
+To situate the life of the church in the context of struggle toward an equitable, common public life where all are valued, a commitment to social justice is imperative.
+Valuing all of God's good creation is a social justice mandate, which faith communities should embrace.
+The historical record in America however tells a different story.
+This course will encourage critical thinking to foster workable solutions to some of the social justice issues of the day.